 The answer is yes.
 However, pre-existing hardwood floors should be in good condition before installing laminate at all.
 Older hardwood floors (40 – 50 years old) planks may be in poor condition.
 You will have to make sure to level out the floor in all the the areas necessary.
 The floor must be very even when you install with attached-pad or separate underlayment.

 It is important that you pay close attention to the back of your laminate flooring.
-If your laminate flooring already has an underlayment attached (attached pad), then you should not use any extra underlayment.
+If your laminate flooring already has an underlayment attached (attached pad), then you should check the flooring manufacturers installation instructions to see if an extra underlayment voids the warranty.
 Having too much padding can make your floor unstable, damaging the integrity of the click-lock system.
-If you install an extra underlay anyway, the odds are very good that you will void the warranty.
+However, if the flooring manufacturer allows, an extra underlayment will give you extra benefits.